vuonghy2442/lonelybot/docs/macro_parking.md

    the hand-written channel priority, not a canonical scar (C-SCAR's deepest-safe-dig-first).

+## P.5 Experiment log

+**P.2 caveat 1 discharged — the under-emission is a depth artifact (2026-09-12, pre-words tree at `bf479a6`, throwaway worktree).** With the accommodation caps raised 12/10 → 40 (and `StepTransition`'s
+`ArrayVec<Move, _>` capacity scaled to match — a hard requirement, the shallow capacity panics on deep witnesses):

+- `macro_direct_matches_oracle`: **missing 12 → 0** (extra 0, separate 0
+  unchanged; merged 10315 → 10327; oracle classes uncovered 21 → 11),
+  runtime unchanged (0.06s — the level-order kills make most goals terminate far below any cap);
+- `macro_verdict_matches_engine`: green, perf-neutral (0.96s);
+- seed 32 (3M-node capped probe): +1–5% BFS states, +1% wall.

+Conclusion: the per-kind fold's residual was measuring the depth bound, not a rule-list gap — at depth ≤ 40 the direct rule list covers every oracle class on the corpus.
+P.2's first named drop downgrades from designed-in under-emission to depth artifact; C-SCAR's remaining obligation is the a priori bound (M-4, DAG-derived; deepest observed witness ≈ 26 steps, so 30 suffices empirically).
+Actionable on the words tree: raise the caps and scale the capacity — expected `missing=0` there at smaller marginal cost.

+**P.3 deviation 1 measured — parking-first order is safe but perf-neutral.** Reordering tableau-direct before stack-direct within each commitment's emission group: verdicts green, differential identical (the per-kind fold keeps the same representatives, so the metrics are order-invariant), timing ±3–9% mixed sign.
+Unlike reveal-first at the commitment level (96k → 84 nodes on seed 18), the kind order within a commitment barely matters — both branches are explored and the tp table absorbs the consequences.
+The design alignment argument stands; the speed argument does not.

 ## P.4 Parked experiments

 - **Channel reorder** (cheap): parking channels before stack channels